Neocreb/frontend-eloity-unified-ecosys/COMMUNITY_EVENTS_FEATURE.md

 ## Overview

-**Live Community Events** is a revolutionary new feature that transforms SoftChat into an interactive, real-time collaborative platform.
+**Live Community Events** is a revolutionary new feature that transforms Eloity into an interactive, real-time collaborative platform.
 This feature creates network effects by bringing together your existing user base around shared experiences, significantly increasing engagement and retention.

 ## 🚀 Key Features